jack-o-lantern/uProcess/README.md

 uProcess
 ========

-a tiny python post processer for uTorrent
+a tiny python post processor for uTorrent

 About:
 ---------